alberdilab/isms_probe_design/README.md

 ### Run pipeline locally
-On a screen session, launch the snakefile to design the probes:
+Snakemake automatically runs jobs locally.
+On a screen session, launch the snakefile to design the probes using the following commands:
 ```
 screen -S isms_probe_design
 conda activate isms_probe_design_env